google/namebench/README.txt

   ./namebench.py

+If you want to install this tool permanently, you can use:

+  sudo python setup.py install

-This will test the nameservers you have already configured this machine to use, plus 3 popular global DNS services, and the best 4-6 additional name servers that it can find for you.
+namebench will test the nameservers your machine is currently using, plus the popular global DNS services, and the best 4-6 additional name servers that it can find for you.
 It will output some text-graphs and URL's for more a more detailed performance analysis of each nameserver.